candidato-investigo963/computational-neuroscience/Project_1_spike_triggered_average/README.md

 # Project 1 – Spike-Triggered Average (STA)

 ## Description
-This project implements a Spike-Triggered Average (STA) analysis to study neural encoding.
-The goal is to estimate the linear filter of a neuron by averaging the stimulus preceding each spike.
+This project implements a Spike-Triggered Average (STA) analysis to investigate neural encoding mechanisms.
+The STA is a classical technique in computational neuroscience used to estimate the linear temporal filter of a neuron by averaging the stimulus segments that precede each spike.

 The dataset contains:
 - A stimulus time series (`stim`)